Ad-hoc Escalation Brief · Escalation · 27 May 2026

 Executive summary

 A sharp position change on three systems within 36 hours, now cross-verified.
+The hesitation observed in prior cycles around third-party comparison content remains the operative pattern.
 Interpretation: this reads as a citation-gravity event rather than a market verdict.
-The citation cluster driving the change is two pieces of third-party content published in the past week, which makes a measured editorial response viable inside a 7–10 day window.
+The citation cluster driving the change is two pieces of third-party content published in the past week; a measured editorial response is viable inside a 7–10 day observation window.

 The four questions